Cost of Living in Valencia 2026

 Working with a relocation team adds the one-off Valencia relocation fee (paid once, not monthly) to your first-month bundle.
 Most expats expense it against the cost of doing NIE, banking and a rental hunt blind.

 Monthly rent is only half the story.
-Before you sign anything, see the deposit + agency + first month bundle in our rental and buying playbook, and if you're moving with kids, the real annual school cost.
+Before you sign anything, see the deposit + agency + first month bundle in our rental and buying playbook, and if you're moving with kids, the real annual school cost plus our school enrolment help for the paperwork.

 Get Your Free Valencia Relocation Toolkit